jundalisay/superb/content/en/research/mao/quotations/chapter-28.md

 ---
 title: The Communists
-heading: Chapter 28 of Quotations of Mao Zedong Simplified
+heading: Chapter 10 of Quotations of Mao Zedong Simplified
-date: 2022-02-01
+date: 2022-01-10
 description: Quotations of Mao
-image: "/graphics/mao.jpg"
+image: "/covers/quotations.jpg"
-linkb: "/research/mao/quotations/chapter-30"
+linkb: "/research/mao/quotations/chapter-27"
-linkbtext: "Chapter 30"
+linkbtext: "Chapter 27"
-linkf: "/research/mao/quotations/chapter-31"
+linkf: "/research/mao/quotations/chapter-30"
-linkftext: "Chapter 31"
+linkftext: "Chapter 30"
 author: "Mao Zedong"
 icon: /icons/mao.png
 ---

+A Communist should:
-A Communist should have largeness of mind and he should be staunch and active, looking upon the interests of the revolution as his very life and subordinating his personal interests to those of the revolution; always and everywhere he should adhere to principle and wage a tireless struggle against all incorrect ideas and actions, so as to consolidate the collective life of the Party and strengthen the ties between the Party and the masses; he should be more concerned about the Party and the masses than about any individual, and more concerned about others than about himself.
+- have largeness of mind
+- be staunch and active
+- look upon the interests of the revolution as his very life
+- subordinate his personal interests to those of the revolution
+- always and everywhere adhere to principle
+- wage a tireless struggle against all incorrect ideas and actions, so as to consolidate the collective life of the Party and strengthen the ties between the Party and the masses

+He should be more concerned about the Party and the masses than about any individual, and more concerned about others than about himself.
 Only thus can he be considered a Communist.

 {{< cite >}}
 "Combat Liberalism" (September 7, 1937), Selected Works, Vol. II, p.
 33.*